-Categories: , #ContinuousImprovement, layer, marketing, Portfolio Management, Product Management, program management, research&development, sales, strategy, value stream
+Categories: , #ContinuousImprovement, agile, Kanban, layer, lean, marketing, Portfolio Management, Product Management, program management, research&development, sales, Scrum, strategy, value stream

 The value streams layer encompasses the capabilities required to provide value streams to your customers.
 A value stream begins, ends, and hopefully continues with a customer.
 A value stream is the set of actions that take place to add value for customers from the initial request through realization of value by the customers.
 The value streams layer is one of the four layers of the Disciplined Agile (DA) tool kit, overviewed in Figure 1.
 These layers are: Foundation, Disciplined DevOps, Value Streams, and Disciplined Agile Enterprise (DAE).
 This blog focuses on the value streams layer.

 Figure 2 depicts the DA FLEX lifecycle, overviewing the high-level workflow for a value stream.
 As you can see, a value stream begins with the initial concept, moves through various stages for one or more development teams, and on through final delivery into business operations.